Updated: Feb 2

 Acrylic walls?
 We recommend that you do not install bars in acrylic tub surrounds - these are not flush to the wall and are designed to flex.

-Grab bars can make a HUGE difference to your safety in the home.
-If you have questions, don’t hesitate to reach out or check out some of our grab bar packages.
+Grab bars are key pieces in helping to prevent falls and maintain independence.
+With so many options for style, colour and functional design, there will definitely be something that works for you.
+If you have questions, please don’t hesitate to reach out or check out some of our grab bar packages.